Search This Blog

 5. Territorial Division - The great powers finish "carving up" the world; from then on, they can only "re-divide" it through war.

-Vladimir Lenin, in his work Imperialism, the Highest Stage of Capitalism (published in 1917), argued that modern, finance-driven imperialism was the highest and final stage of capitalism as an economic system, not that imperialism was a new phenomenon in history.
+Vladimir Lenin, in his work Imperialism, the Highest Stage of Capitalism, argued that modern, finance-driven imperialism was the highest and final stage of capitalism as an economic system, not that imperialism was a new phenomenon in history.
 He was defining a specific, modern form of imperialism fundamentally tied to the industrial and financial structures of late-stage capitalism.

 Key distinctions between ancient and modern imperialism, according to a Marxist-Leninist framework, are: